litexlang/litex-tutorial/Essentials/proposition.md

         y + z > x
 ```

-`prop` is the reserved word of Proposition. `form_triangles` is the name of this Proposition.
-String in parentheses are Objects (and the set they're in) which will be used in this Proposition. `dom` is the additional restrictions for those Objects. `iff` means the part *if and only if* in a Proposition.
+- `prop` is the reserved word of Proposition.
+- `form_triangles` is the name of this Proposition.
+- String in parentheses, `x, y, z R`, are Objects (and the set they're in) which will be used in this Proposition.
+- `dom` is the additional restrictions for those Objects.
+- `iff` means the part *if and only if* in a Proposition.
 So you should write the logic after *if and only if* in `iff`.

 To make claim lines less, you could hide some reserved word for some situation.
 For example, you could hide `dom` when you write Proposition `form_triangles`: